-In the 2005 reboot of the Batman franchise by director Christopher Nolan, Thomas Wayne is portrayed by actor Linus Roache.
+In the first film of The Dark Knight Trilogy by director Christopher Nolan, Thomas Wayne is portrayed by actor Linus Roache.
 In this adaptation, Thomas is a successful doctor and influential CEO in Gotham City creating great progress as well as being a caring father.
 Thomas truly loves his son Bruce and teaches him that people fall, so that they can pick themselves back up.
 Bruce idolizes Thomas and sees his father as his greatest hero.
 One fateful night, Thomas, his wife Martha, and Bruce attend an Opera, but when Bruce becomes frightened by the "bat" actors, Thomas makes the decision to leave the show early through a back alley.
 The trio is approached by a mugger named Joe Chill who goes on to gun down Thomas and Martha in front of their son.
 Bruce is devastated by his parents death and everything is set into motion for him to eventually become The Batman.

 This DC Animated Movie is based off of the Flashpoint storyline.
 Here, Thomas Wayne's backstory is the same.
 A major difference between the movie and the comic is that in the movie, Thomas Wayne shoots Reverse Flash rather than stabbing him with an Amazonian sword as in the comics.